vitor-domingos/projeto-the-simpsons/README.md

 [<img src="./gif do projeto the simpsons mobile.gif" alt="gif of the mobile version of the simpsons project">]

+## Project Description

+This is a layout project that includes information, images, and the selection of 5 characters from the TV series "The Simpsons."
+The featured characters are Homer Simpson, Bart Simpson, Lisa Simpson, Marge Simpson, and Maggie Simpson.

-## Project description
+## About the Project

-- **Project for a layout containing information, images and selections of 5 characters from the anime One Piece, namely Tony Chopper, Roronoa Zoro, Monkey D. Luffy, Nami and Sanji.The project was refactored based on the project provided at the "Week from Zero to Hired Programmer" event, presented by senior professors Roberto Dias and Ricardo.The project aims to use the front-end technologies HTML5, CSS3, using flexbox and JS to realize the project on monitors (desktop), tablets and mobiles (mobile).
-I didn't have many difficulties with this layout, as it's a simple design.
-I used HTML5 to structure the page, CSS3 to style it and JS to interact with the buttons and characters.
-The JS part was more challenging for me, but once I understood the logic behind the code, the challenge was solved.
-The project was completed in 5 days, based on the layout of the event.**
+The project was refactored based on a layout provided during the "Week from Zero to Hired Programmer" event, presented by experienced professors Roberto Dias and Ricardo.
+The main goal of the project is to use front-end technologies, including HTML5, CSS3 with the use of flexbox, and JavaScript to create a responsive layout that works on desktop monitors, tablets, and mobile devices.

+## Challenges

+During development, I encountered some challenges, especially in the JavaScript part.
+However, after understanding the logic behind the code, I was able to overcome these difficulties.

+## Development Time

+The project was completed in 7 days, based on the layout provided at the event.

 ## Technologies used